CodeForPhilly/tap-github/README.md

 1. Install

-   We recommend using a virtualenv:
+   We recommend using a virtualenv to install the version in this repo.

     ```bash
     > virtualenv -p python3 venv
     > source venv/bin/activate
     > python -m pip install git+https://github.com/dherbst/tap-github.git@cfp-main
-    ```

-   This will install the version in this repo.
-If you want to install the singer tap use this instead:

-    ```bash
-    > virtualenv -p python3 venv
-    > source venv/bin/activate
-    > pip install tap-github
     ```

 2. Create a GitHub access token